georgemccrae/capstone-project/README.md

 Once the data was clean, I engineered some new features, which seemed to be important in predicitng popularity: ‘time since release’, ‘artist familiarity’ and ‘artist longevity’ to significantly improve the predictive power of my model.

+# genre classifcation method is not accurate, genre had no impact on the pop model